 Report generation and distribution is one of Automate Plus’s most popular solutions.
 Often the report distribution capabilities are used to send the report to a group of stakeholders at a set time every day or every week, but the platform provides more flexibility than that.
 Say you have a sales rep in the field, about to board a plane to visit a customer and wanting to check that customer’s profile.
 The rep sends in an email request including the customer number, and Automate Plus automatically generates a customer report and sends it to the rep.

 Printing Emails and Attachments

-Using Automate’s code-free drag-and-drop interface, you can create automated workflows out of 600+ possible actions.
+Using the code-free drag-and-drop Automate Plus interface, you can create automated workflows out of 600+ possible actions.
 Some actions likely to be key to your email processes are:

 - Creating and ending sessions, including POP3, IMAP, SMTP, and Microsoft Exchange sessions

 - Generating lists of messages or email headers

 Automate Plus also offers several actions specific to Exchange and Office 365, like creating and modifying objects or getting object lists.
 Of course, the email-related actions can easily be integrated with all of Automate’s solutions.